 The range of colours in the set of 96 is wonderful and the intensity of the colour means a little goes a long way.
 I have cards coloured with the real brush pens which will be appearing on my blog in the next few weeks.

 Arteza gave me a coupon code to share with you in case you are interested in trying the products and there are affiliate links below.
+The coupon code is HeatherTelford1.
 At no extra cost to you I will receive a small commission.
 (The Arteza products appear on the list twice, top ones are first ones are US, last ones EU)

 Today’s card features a large outline stamp from Penny Black called ‘unforgettable’.
 When I read the stamp name I can’t help but start singing the Nat King Cole song, even if only in my head.
 I positioned the stamp to cover half the card front but if used on a landscape oriented card it would almost fill the whole front.
 I used one of my tried and true techniques to watercolour the image with distress inks.